loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 == Related work

-The first paper to introduce is _Lilac: a functional programming language based on linear logic_ @lilac1994.
-The paper gives an implementation of a type inference algorithm, similar in style to Milner's algorithm W @milner1978theory.
+_Lilac: a functional programming language based on linear logic_ @lilac1994, gives an implementation of a type inference algorithm, similar in style to Milner's algorithm W @milner1978theory.
 Lilac also extends the lambda calculus with recursion and datatypes.
 However, the focus of Lilac is not how to compile efficient machine